 While ORI does not participate in secret, classified, or proprietary research and development, we work with organizations which do, when both open and secret are necessary for a non-defense project.
 For example, our space communications ground station will communicate with disaster preparedness and response space facilities built by AMSAT and by Virginia Tech’s Hume Center and we’d like to work with launch providers like NASA, SpaceX, ULA, etc. To facilitate their interaction with the United States Government, these organizations operate under an ITAR and EAR policy that allows secrets and sometimes restricts participation to individuals in the United States only.
 Organizations outside of the U.S. implement similar policies relative to their nations.
 We hope that by demonstrating that openness is the best policy, ORI can influence other organizations, especially the non-profit ones, to adopt our policy wherever possible.

 We have incorporated as a non-profit organization in California.
-We are seeking certification by the US Internal Revenue Service as a 501(c)3 tax-exempt non-profit organization.
+We are certified by the US Internal Revenue Service as a 501(c)3 tax-exempt non-profit organization.